What Is a SOC 1® Report?

 What are the Key Benefits of the SOC 1 Report?

 Following are a few of the key focal points of the SOC 1 audit report:

 - It helps to ensure that you are doing your part to make sure your service organization maintains complete and consistent compliance when it comes to standards, regulations and acts like the Sarbanes-Oxley Act of 2002.

-- Each auditing firm provides a certified SOC 1, Type I and Type II audit report recipients with unqualified audit opinions.
-Such professional reinforcements and transparencies can help boost your stakeholders’ and customers’ confidence in your organization, forging better communication that leads to stronger and longer lasting professional relationships.
+- Each auditing firm provides its own report following SOC 1, Type I and Type II engagements with unqualified audit opinions.
+Such professional reinforcements and transparency can help boost your stakeholders’ and customers’ confidence in your organization, forging better communication that leads to stronger and longer lasting professional relationships.

 SOC 1 Type 1